Home Asset Allocation How to Buy Gold in Singapore — A Complete Guide for Singapore...

 With gold prices at all time highs, a lot of you have been asking me how exactly you can buy gold in Singapore.

-So I figured this was the perfect time to write a comprehensive how-to guide on the different ways to buy gold in Singapore.
+So I figured this was a good time to write a practical how-to guide on the different ways to buy gold in Singapore — from physical gold bars to ETFs to bank savings accounts.

 Let’s dive in.